 WhatsApp has LOADS of hidden features you might not know about.
-In this post, we detail the top 10 hidden WhatsApp features, so you can get more out of your favorite IM app…
+In this post, we detail the top 10 hidden WhatsApp features that you might not know existed!

 #1) How To Disable Read Receipts In WhatsApp

 Read Receipts are the two little blue check marks next to a message that signal when the message has been read.
 They’re handy, but sometimes you don’t want people knowing that you’ve seen their message already—usually because you don’t have the time to reply right then and it could make the sender feel like they aren’t important.
 To display read receipts:

 - In WhatsApp, go to Settings > Account > Privacy

 - Toggle the Read Receipts option to off.

 WhatsApp allows others to see when you were last on the app by default However you can disable the ‘Last Seen’ timestamp so no one can see the last time you were on the app or just select people can.